imaginabit/curso-ionic-mod3-ej1-foto-geo-app/tutorial/tutorial-parte-3-geo-persistencia.md

   try {
     const registro: GeoPhotoRecord = {
       id: this.storageService.generateId(),
-      foto: this.foto,
+      photo: this.foto,
-      descripcion: this.descripcion,
+      description: this.descripcion,
-      latitud: this.coordenadas?.latitude || 0,
-      longitud: this.coordenadas?.longitude || 0,
+      coordinates: this.coordenadas ?? undefined,
-      fecha: new Date().toLocaleString(),
+      date: new Date().toLocaleString(),
-      direccion: this.coordenadas
-        ? this.geoService.formatCoordinates(this.coordenadas.latitude, this.coordenadas.longitude)
-        : 'Ubicación no disponible'
     };

     await this.storageService.saveRecord(registro);